There’s a good chance that as a creative entrepreneur, you didn’t start your ecommerce store excited to take on the bookkeeping.

 Challenge #4: Tracking inventory

-Problem: Inventory can be difficult to track
+Problem: Inventory can be difficult to track when done manually.

 Solution: Find the right inventory tracking process based on your size.